OBJECTING TO THE TRADITIONAL GREETING

 And there, my friends, is the fundamental misunderstanding behind the whole “Merry Christmas” controversy.

 A case can be made — Lord knows, the ACLU has made it, over and over again — that manger scenes on public property contravene the separation of church and state.
 This situation isn’t really mitigated by setting up a menorah next to the crèche.
 Not everyone who isn’t Christian is Jewish, of course.
-Anyway, Chanukah moves around and doesn’t always coincide with Christmas.
+Anyway, Chanukah moves around and doesn’t always coincide with Christmas (this year it started on Thanksgiving).

 Campaigns to “Keep Christ in Christmas,” pursued vigorously over the years by groups such as the Lutheran Walther League and the Catholic Knights of Columbus, have helped to remind the faithful of this holiday’s spiritual core.
 But they’ve proven little more than rearguard actions against encroaching materialism while giving substance to secularist complaints about how the churches are too in-your-face with Christmas advocacy.